samayo/bulletproof/README.md

 Usage
 -----

-To quickly upload images, use the following HTML & PHP code:
+Use the following example to quickly upload an image

 ```html
 <form method="POST" enctype="multipart/form-data">